jbadhree/jbadhree.github.io/content/types_of_knowledge.md

 ---
-title: The Three Types of Knowledge: Genetic, Memetic, and Explanatory
+title: The Three Types of Knowledge - Genetic, Memetic, and Explanatory
 ---

 Humanity is unique in its capacity for thought, culture, and understanding.
 We’ve come a long way, from surviving as early hominins to thriving in the modern world.
 Our ability to evolve, adapt, and innovate stems from three distinct forms of knowledge: genetic, memetic, and explanatory.
 Each of these types serves a different purpose, building upon the previous, and together they form the bedrock of human development.